African nations, US say blacks mistreated in Chinese city

 China treats all foreigners equally, Zhao said.

-Clarence Roy-Macaulay in Freetown, Sierra Leone and Ken Moritsugu in Beijing contributed.
+Clarence Roy-Macaulay in Freetown, Sierra Leone and Joe McDonald in Beijing contributed.